Venetican/Personal_wiki/Programming_Knowledge/Git.md

 git log
-shows every information about commits
+shows every information about commits git log --oneline

 git status
 shows all files which are in diff with main

 git restore
 restores all changes in file in diff with main

+git rm
+remove a file and directly push to staging

+git mv
+move or rename file and push directly to staging

+git diff
+shows all diff to last commit

+git commit --amend
+allows you to make changes to the most recent commit in your repository without creating additional commits

+git reset
+returns to specific commit hash

+git rebase